HodyahAdler/BIU_oop_class_winter2024/Assignment-2.md

 You do not need to include the file biuoop.jar, and can assume it is available in the same directory as `build.xml`.

+**Make sure you submit the assignment according to the submission instructions. ** **Run the task on the university's servers (for example, with Mobox) and on the CMD and make sure that it runs with the runing command outside your workspace with the folder you're actually submit. **

 ## Several End Notes

 * Open your mind - in this assignment (and other to come), we provide you with some classes and methods which are **obligatory** in your implementation; but it is very likely that you need to implement other classes and methods to make the job right.
 Good design is a key to your success in the course assignments.
 * You are welcome to search the web for technical issues, mathematical or programming questions, and pretty much everything.
 Use it.
 Google would be your mentor for all your professional life.
 (The only think you can't do is copy code from published solutions, but you can re-write same ideas in your own code).
 * As (almost) all the following assignments will be built on top of this one (especially the `Line` and `Ball` classes), it is important you test them as much as you can.
 You'll get feedback on the assignment, but a 100 score does **not** guarantee that you don't have bugs, which you might only be aware of during the following assignments.
 * You are not allowed to use the `java.awt.geom.Line2D` class.

 Good Luck!